 While the education system in Turkmenistan possesses many traits of the old Soviet system, there are significant modifications underway.
-In large part, these changes are a response to both a national cultural rebirth and factors connected with the government's attempts to produce a highly skilled work force capable of assisting Turkmenistan's participation in international. business and trade activities.
+In large part, these changes are a response to both a national cultural rebirth and factors connected with the government's attempts to produce a highly skilled work force capable of assisting Turkmenistan's participation in international business and trade activities.

-Formal schooling begins with the kindergarten (Garta) and primary school (MEKHEII).
-The school year begins on September 1 with classes six days per week beginning at 9 am and ending at 2 pm, except Saturdays when the hours are shorter.
-In areas where school facilities are insuficient, there are two shifts (CMEHA): one in the morning ($\Im TMP$) and the other in the afternoon ($\Theta III III$).
+Formal schooling begins with the kindergarten (багча) and primary school (мекдеп).
+The school year begins on September 1 with classes beginning at 9 am and ending at 2 pm; Saturdays are included but the hours are shorter.
+In some areas where facilities are lacking there are two shifts (смена), one in the morning (эртир) and the other in the afternoon (өйлән).
 Pupils generally graduate after completing the tenth grade; some, however, opt for leaving in the ninth grade so that they may enter a trade or technical school.
 Students may also continue their education at one of the dozens of specialized institutes or at Turkmen State University in Ashgabat.
 Here the course of study may take up to five years.
-Graduate study (acnmpahtypa) is an option for outstanding students.
-Study and research in graduate school car. be carried out at the university or in one of the many Academy of Science's research institutes.
+Graduate study (аспирантура) is an option for outstanding students.
+Study and research in graduate school can be carried out at the university or in one of the many Academy of Science's research institutes.

-Admittance into higher education institutions is often extremely competitive, and contacts and connections may play a role in gaining entry and later advancement.
-Prospective students must pass a pressure-packed entrance examination (ГИРИШ ЭКЗАМЕНИ) which stretches over two weeks in August.
+Admittance into higher education institutions is often extremely competitive and contacts and connections may play a role in gaining entry and later advancement.
+Prospective students must pass a pressure-packed entrance examination (гириш экзамени) which stretches over two weeks in August.
 This exam, as all other tests and evaluations in the Turkmen educational system, consists of both written and oral parts.

-The curriculum followed by schools is standardized with little variation among the country's school "districts."
-One class which has been added recently to both primary and higher education curriculums is $\Im Ie\Pi$ which can be translated as 'proper (social) behavior/conduct.'
+The curriculum followed by schools is standardized with little variation among the country's school "districts".
+One class which has been added recently to both primary and higher education curriculums is эдеп which can be translated as 'proper (social) behavior/conduct'.
 In this class young people are taught Turkmen cultural norms, including religious (Islamic) history and principles.

 While education generally is free of charge, some institutions are changing this policy.
 Other recent developments include the sending of large numbers of university and institute students abroad, especially to Turkey.
-Attempts are being made to decrease the number of years one must study so that girls may finish their higher education by their 20th or 21st birthday -by this time girls are expected to be married.
+Attempts are being made to decrease the number of years one must study so that girls may finish their higher education by their 20th or 21st birthday -- by this time girls are expected to be married.

 Two languages which have gained increasing importance in the curriculum are Turkmen and English.
-There is pressure on non-Turkmen residents to learn Turkmen, and many adults study Turkmen in special courses or at their workplace.
-English has been declared the "third state language" after Turkmen and Russian, and there have been serious efforts made to improve English language capabilities.
+There is pressure on non-Turkmen to learn Turkmen and many adults study Turkmen in special courses or at their workplace.
+English has been declared the "third state language" after Turkmen and Russian and there have been serious efforts made to improve English language capabilities.
 The Latin alphabet is scheduled to replace the Cyrillic in the mid-1990's.